Nitin-GH/Lenovo-TB-8504X/README.md

 **method 2. turn off your tab once it done wait for 3 second and press Volume up key and hold it for 2 sec and connect your usb while holding volume up at same time and your red notification light pop up without**
 **turning it on its mean you are in ELD mode**

-# **8. once you are into ELD mode and connected Qfil ports pop up like this just select port which will be preselected if not in just a case and hit DOWNLOAD**
+# **8. once you are into ELD mode and Qfil ports pop up like, just select port which will be preselected if not just in case and hit DOWNLOAD**
 ![qfill arrow 4](https://github.com/user-attachments/assets/40712c59-07b6-4164-9675-b96eb56084c5)

 # **9. once the download has done and if will show you download success then Disconnect your Tab and turn it on and set it up again and turn on usb debugging, oem unlock again**